framework-one/fw1-clj/README.md

 This is a port from CFML to Clojure of Framework One (FW/1).

+TL;DR - Want to try it out on Heroku? http://corfield.org/entry/fw-1-user-manager-example-on-heroku

 FW/1 in Clojure is based on Ring and Enlive.
 FW/1 is a lightweight, convention-based MVC framework.
 Controller functions and views are automatically selected based on standard URL patterns - with site sections and items within each section.
 Layouts are applied, if provided, in a cascade from item to section to site.